IHautaI/poisson-disc/README.md

 I'm not using a quadtree.
 For a faster 2D version you probably should.

 ## To-do
-- comment ipython notebook
-- read it, it's been a while
-- optimize
+- make swapping distance function easier
+- optimize.
+Use some numpy?